-Abstract - We describe the Hats Simulator as an information fusion challenge problem.
-Hats is a virtual world in which many agents engage in individual and collective activities.
+The Hats Simulator is a lightweight proxy for many intelligence analysis problems, and thus a test environment for analysts' tools.
+It is a virtual world in which many agents engage in individual and collective activities.
 Most agents are benign, some intend harm.
 Agent activities are planned by a generative planner.
-Playing against the simulator, the goal of the analyst is to identify and arrest harmful agents before they carry out their plans.
-The simulator provides both scalar and categorical information.
-Information fusion tasks in the Hats domain include assessing information value, choosing information collection strategies, tracking individuals and resources, identifying events, hypothesizing group membership, ascribing suspicion, and identifying plans.
-After each game, the analyst is assessed a set of scores including the cost of acquiring information, the cost of falsely accusing benign agents, and the cost of failing to detect harmful agents.
-The simulator is implemented and currently manages hundreds of thousands of agents.
+Playing against the simulator, the job of the analyst is to find harmful agents before they carry out attacks.
+The simulator maintains information about all agents.
+However, information is hidden from the analyst and some is expensive.
+After each game, the analyst is assessed a set of scores including the cost of acquiring information about agents, the cost of falsely accusing benign agents, and the cost of failing to detect harmful agents.
+The simulator is implemented and currently manages the activities of up to a hundred thousand agents.